Scalable load balancing in networked systems: A survey of recent advances: Extensions and future research directions

 \subsection{JSQ(d) policies with general service requirement distributions}

-Foss \& Chernova~\cite{FC91,FC98} use direct probabilistic methods and fluid limits to obtain stability conditions for finite-size systems with a renewal arrival process, a FCFS discipline at each server, various state-dependent routing policies, including JSQ, and general service requirement distributions, which may depend on the task type, the server or both.
-Using fluid limits as well as Lyapunov functions, Bramson~\cite{Bramson98,Bramson11} shows that JSQ($d$) policies achieve stability for any subcritical load in finite-size systems with a renewal arrival process, identical servers, non-idling local service disciplines and general service requirement distributions.
-In addition, he derives uniform bounds on the tails of the marginal queue length distributions, and uses these to prove relative compactness of these distributions.
+The authors of \cite{FC91,FC98} use direct probabilistic methods and fluid limits to obtain stability conditions for finite-size systems with a renewal arrival process, a FCFS discipline at each server, various state-dependent routing policies, including JSQ, and general service requirement distributions, which may depend on the task type, the server or both.
+Using fluid limits as well as Lyapunov functions, \cite{Bramson98,Bramson11} show that JSQ($d$) policies achieve stability for any subcritical load in finite-size systems with a renewal arrival process, identical servers, non-idling local service disciplines and general service requirement distributions.
+In addition, the author derives uniform bounds on the tails of the marginal queue length distributions, and uses these to prove relative compactness of these distributions.

-Bramson {\em et al.}~\cite{BLP10,BLP12} examine mean-field limits for JSQ($d$) policies with generally distributed service requirements, leveraging the above-mentioned tail bounds and relative compactness.
-They establish that similar \emph{power-of-choice} benefits occur as originally demonstrated for exponentially distributed service requirements in the work of Mitzenmacher~\cite{Mitzenmacher96} and Vvedenskaya {\em et al.}~\cite{VDK96}, provided a certain `ansatz' holds asserting that finite subsets of queues become independent in the large-$N$ limit.
+The authors of~\cite{BLP10,BLP12} examine mean-field limits for JSQ($d$) policies with generally distributed service requirements, leveraging the above-mentioned tail bounds and relative compactness.
+They establish that similar \emph{power-of-choice} benefits occur as originally demonstrated for exponentially distributed service requirements in~\cite{Mitzenmacher96,VDK96}, provided a certain `ansatz' holds asserting that finite subsets of queues become independent in the large-$N$ limit.
 The latter `propagation of chaos' property is shown to hold in several settings, e.g. when the service requirement distribution has a decreasing hazard rate and the discipline at each server is FCFS or when the service requirement distribution has a finite second moment and the load is sufficiently low.
-The ansatz also always holds for the power-of-$d$ version of the JSW rather than JSQ policy.
+The ansatz also always holds for the power-of-$d$ version of the JSW rather than JSQ policy, see Theorem 2.1 in~\cite{BLP12}.

-It is further shown in~\cite{BLP10,BLP12} that the arrival process at any given server tends to a state-dependent Poisson process in the large-$N$ limit, and that the queue length distribution becomes insensitive with respect to the service requirement distribution when the service discipline is either Processor Sharing or LCFS with preemptive resume.
+It is further shown in \cite{BLP10,BLP12} that the arrival process at any given server tends to a state-dependent Poisson process, and that the queue length distribution becomes insensitive with respect to the service requirement distribution when the service discipline is either Processor Sharing or LCFS with preemptive resume.
 This may be explained from the insensitivity property of queues with state-dependent Poisson arrivals and symmetric service disciplines.

 There are strong plausibility arguments that a similar asymptotic insensitivity property should hold for the JIQ policy in a queueing scenario, even if the discipline at each server is not symmetric but FCFS for example.
 So far, however, this has only been rigorously established for service requirement distributions with decreasing hazard rate in~\cite{Stolyar15}.
 This result was in fact proved for systems with heterogeneous server pools, and was further extended in~\cite{Stolyar17} to systems with multiple symmetric dispatchers.
 As it turns out, general service requirement distributions with an increasing hazard rate give rise to major technical challenges due to a lack of certain monotonicity properties.
 This has only allowed a proof of the asymptotic zero-wait property for the JIQ policy for load values strictly below $1/2$ so far~\cite{FS17}.